 The twin controllers did not have any springs, which meant that you had to bring them to their initial position manually.

 Overall, the Akaso’s remote control looked bulky, uncomfortable and lacked the functionality of professional remote control.
 In the next part of our Akaso X5c Review, we’re going to show you our impression regarding how the drone handled our tests.

 Flying the Drone

 As we’ve mentioned before, during our Akaso X5c review, we were able to perform a couple of tests on the drone.
 The first test included a small makeshift indoor obstacle course, but nothing too fancy: just flying the drone inside the living room.

-Surprisingly enough, the drone exceeded all expectation.
+Surprisingly enough, the drone exceeded all expectations.
 Within a manner of seconds, the drone was up in the air, buzzing around the living room.
 We’ve even tried to fly it up close to the ceiling to see if the drone has any issues hovering around the lamp.

 After a few laps around the lamps, we’ve tried to flew the drone to the rest of the house.
 All in all, the drone performed well and did not crash.
 Moreover, we did now have any issues taking sharp turns or flying it under the table.

 With the first phase completed, we’ve decided to take the drone outside for further testing.
 For this, we chose a sunny day, with little wind.
 After the drone took off, we’ve observed that even a little stroke the wind can impact the drone.

 During the outdoor flight tests, the drone kept tipping all the time, no matter how hard we tried to compensate for wind speed.

 Another thing that we’ve observed is that the drone has some tree issues, mainly due to the fact that its propeller guard kept got caught in the branches.